 Travelling with Kids in Goa - Getting around

 Got little ones?
 Taxis will very rarely have access to a car seat so if you are planning to do a lot of travelling you might want to invest in one – you can order on Amazon India if you don’t want to bring one long haul.
 Roads are lumpy so pushchairs can be an issue, although it’s great for sunset beach walks; probably best to invest in a comfortable baby sling.

 We have travelled with the kids on the train many times, its actually really fun, my top tip for that is to take snacks for them, the food can be not to all children's liking, if it is a sleeper train ensure you take warm clothes, the AC can blast and become really chilly.
 You can check out our Train travel blog for more info.

 You’ll probably be bringing extra luggage if you are travelling with small children!
 Don’t worry every train station has a porter… and hotels will always help you with your luggage.
 It costs roughly 100rs for a porter at the station.

 Before you fly – book a bassinet well in advance of flying long haul.
-Few flights go direct to Goa, so you will probably be flying into Bombay (or Delhi first) – consider breaking the journey and staying over night near the airport to avoid too long a day.
-Jet Airways have a very luggage friendly allowance of 46kg per person; however most Indian airlines do not provide great kid friendly food, I always pack a lunch and treats for my kids when we’re flying, and my new top tip is to pack kids headphones, the ones provided drive my kids mad.
+Few flights go directly to Goa, so you will probably be flying into Bombay (or Delhi first) – consider breaking the journey and staying overnight near the airport to avoid too long a day.
+Jet Airways have a very luggage friendly allowance of 46kg per person; however most Indian airlines do not provide great kid-friendly food, I always pack a lunch and treats for my kids when we’re flying, and my new top tip is to pack kids headphones, the ones provided drive, my kids, mad.
 If you are transferring from International to an Indian domestic line though check the baggage allowance as a lot of the domestic carriers have a stingy allowance and you might need to pay for extra luggage.